User Guide

 - Copies the details of the internship entry with index number

-as indicated in the List Panel. - The copied text will be in the format of
+INDEXas indicated in the List Panel. - The copied text will be in the format of

-Company Name: COMPANY_NAME; Role: ROLE; Status: STATUS; Date: DATE; Comment: [COMMENT]; Tags: [TAG]
+Company Name: COMPANY_NAME; Role: ROLE; Status: STATUS; Date: DATE; Comment: [COMMENT]; Tags: [TAG].

 Examples: